jojozhuang/jojozhuang.github.io/_portfolio/online-judge-mean.md

 > A web application for online judge, built with MEAN stack(MongoDB, Express, Angular and Node.js)

 ## 1. Online Judge
 This application is used to solve algorithm questions.
 You can submit the solution to see if it passes all test cases.
-Three programming languages(Java, Javascript and Python) are currently supported.
 Below are the available features.
 * Token Based Authentication - Register, Login, Auto Login, User Profile, Reset Password, etc.
 * User Management - Create, Update, Delete user.
 * Question Management - Create, Update, Delete question.
 * Database Management - Import and Export data with csv files for users, questions and submissions.
 * Judging System - Judging Engine, Solution Template, Submission History, Multi-programming language support.
+* Programming Languages - Three languages are currently supported, including Java, Javascript and Python.
 * UI - RichTextEditor, Code Editor, Progress Bar, Loading Image are applied.

 ## 2. Demo